 - Compassion

-To become a respiratory therapist, you will need to graduate from an accredited respiratory therapy program.
-These programs typically take two years to complete and provide the student with an associate degree.
+To become a respiratory therapist, you must complete an accredited respiratory therapy program, which typically lasts about two years and results in an associate degree.

 How Much Do Respiratory Therapists Make?

-According to the Bureau of Labor Statistics (BLS), the median annual salary for respiratory therapists was $61,830 in 2021.
-However, this number will vary depending on factors such as experience, education, and location.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for respiratory therapists is approximately $70,000.

 How Long Does it Take to Become a Respiratory Therapist?